 This was a lesson well learned.
 With God as my witness, I will never give away a long run day again!
 Hubby could have done a shorter run on Sunday to allow me to do my long run.
 In hindsight that would have made better sense, but for whatever reason, I decided to acquiesce.
 NOT.
 EVER.
 HAPPENING.
 AGAIN.
 And I'll tell you why.
 I spent all day Monday trying to talk myself out of doing the long run all together.
 I even dreamed last night that I didn't do it, then planned on lying to you all about it.
 What the what?
 Not at all cool.
 That dream scared me and made me haul my ass out of bed at 6:15am (on my vacation) this morning.
 I drank my energy powder, brought a pouch of energy gummies and left my home at 6:50am to begin my 26K (16M) run.

-I had 6 big hills, and crampy toes to walk out 4x.
+All in all I'm not too disappointed with my pace.
+I had 6 big hills, and crampy toes to walk out 4x. |

 The hardest thing about doing a run is getting out the door.
 Today was no exception.
 But once I started running, I just kept focusing on how far I had to run alone.
 Shouldn't phase me.
 I have done lots of long runs solo.
 It was daunting to know I'd be running alone for over three hours.
 So I just had my morning show (Q-107) to keep me company.
 It normally takes me a kilometer or two before I get into my running groove.
 All I thought about after my breathing finally regulated at the second kilometer was I still have 24 more to go.